giuliodondi/kOS-Shuttle-OPS3/README.md

 Other things only pertaining to contingency:
 - The speedbrake is set to a lower limit because at hypersonic speeds it can decrease yaw authority
 - The Orbiter will start banking gently during the pullout to a maximum of 35°
-- The transition from NZHOLD to ALPTRN happens when Gs are low enough and delaz to whichever targeted site is decreasing
+- The transition from NZHOLD to ALPTRN happens when Gs are low enough and vertical speed is under control
 - Roll is limited during the APTRN phugoids to prevent the Orbiter from sinking too much when G-forces are building up
 - The transition from ALPTRN to regular TAEM guidance happens when the Orbiter is descending and moving towards the target site instead of away from it